In this article:

 Now, if you want a technical explanation: Seed phrases as we know them today were codified for usage in Bitcoin, according to a standard referred to as Bitcoin Improvement Proposal 39, or BIP-39.
 In simple terms, a series of words are selected with a high level of randomness from a specific list of words.
 In MetaMask and many other Ethereum-compatible technologies, there are 12 words in a seed phrase.
 Some older seeds generated by the Brave browser, and some hardware wallets, use 24-word phrases.

 Each one of these words corresponds to a series of numbers, and when placed in a specific order, represent a much more user-friendly way to remember a very, very long number.
 That number is then used to deterministically generate your accounts, and you may hear people refer to deterministic wallets.
+In computer science, deterministic is used to describe a process (usually an algorithm of some kind) that will always generate the same result.
+In other words, your Secret Recovery Phrase will always generate the same set of accounts derived from it.

 There are a number of important features to note here:

 - The Secret Recovery Phrase is the secret that controls the wallet.
 If someone has this secret, they have complete access to the wallet.
 MetaMask does not keep your SRP: you are the custodian of your wallet.
-MetaMask will never ask for your Secret Recovery Phrase, even in a customer support scenario.
+MetaMask representatives will never ask for your Secret Recovery Phrase, even in a customer support scenario.
 If someone does ask for it, they are likely trying to scam you or steal your funds.

 - Your SRP is used locally to derive private keys, one per account/address.
 Accounts are stored on the blockchain, and these private keys unlock those accounts.